• Skip to primary navigation

 And of course, the dish isn’t complete until it is topped with our spicy slaw called pikliz.
 The acidity from the pikliz is perfect at cutting through the greasiness of the fried foods.

-It warms our hearts to see the recipes you make from this site, and we’d especially would love to know if you tried this recipe.
+It warms our hearts to see the recipes you make from this site, and we’d especially love to know if you tried any of the recipes listed above.

 Tag me on Instagram or Facebook so I can see your beautiful dish.

-Also, we would appreciate if could give it a star rating below!
+Also, we would appreciate it if could give it a star rating below!
 Don’t forget to follow up on YouTube!

-1. Marc
+Marc says

 Mirlene,